Which place is cheaper, San Diego or Baltimore?

 The autumn attracts plenty of travelers to both Baltimore and San Diego.
 Also, the autumn months attract visitors to San Diego because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Baltimore is cooler than San Diego.
-Typically, the autumn temperatures in Baltimore in October are around 57°F (14°C), and San Diego is about 68°F (20°C).
+Typically, the autumn temperatures in Baltimore in October average around 57°F (14°C), and San Diego averages at about 68°F (20°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 Baltimore usually receives less sunshine than San Diego during autumn.
 Baltimore gets 196 hours of sunny skies, while San Diego receives 244 hours of full sun in the autumn.